-We are still looking for one to two postdoctoral researchers to complement our research group at Paderborn university.
+We are currently looking for doctoral and postdoctoral researchers to complement our research group at Paderborn university.
 For further information, please consult our previous announcement here.
 As stated, please direct your applications to email@example.com

-If you have a deep interest in software engineering, especially software security, the I am very much looking forward to your application!
-In particular, I am interested in candidates with a proven track record (at least two papers at very reputable venues) in any of those subject areas:
+At the post-doctoral level, we are particularly looking for candidates with a proven track record (at least two papers at very reputable venues) in any of those subject areas:

 - Static and/or dynamic program analysis

 - Systems Security